-Nelson Naturals pledges to give 5% of all profits to the great causes below.
+Nelson Naturals pledges to give 5% of all profits to animal charities local and abroad please see some of the causes below.

 The Happy Animals ClubHappy Animals Club was started in 2014 by then 9-year-old Ken thanks to help from people all over the world who donated money to help him rescue dogs.
 Here's Ken's story.